Professor, Department of Political Studies, Queen’s University, Canada

 Zsuzsa Csergő (Ph.D. in Political Science) serves as President of the Association for the Study of Nationalities (ASN).
-She is Associate Professor and Graduate Chair in the Political Studies Department of Queen’s University in Kingston, Canada.
+She is Professor in the Political Studies Department of Queen’s University in Kingston, Canada.

-Ms. Csergő specializes in the study of nationalism and majority-minority relations in contemporary European politics, with a particular focus on post-communist Central and Eastern Europe.
-She currently is working on a single-author book project about the conditions of political inclusion in the unitary multiethnic states of post-communist Central and Eastern Europe.
-Her first book, Talk of the Nation: Language and Conflict in Romania and Slovakia (Cornell University Press, 2007) focuses on the ways in which democratization and European expansion shaped majority-minority contestations over language use in the context of post-communist state restructuring and nation-building.
-Her articles have appeared in major peer-reviewed journals, including Perspectives on Politics, Foreign Policy, Nations and Nationalism, Europe-Asia Studies, East European Politics and Societies, Problems of Post-Communism, and others.
+Dr. Csergő specializes in the study of nationalism and majority-minority relations in contemporary European politics, with a particular focus on post-communist Central and Eastern Europe.
+She is currently working on a book project about the conditions for democratic minority political agency in Central and Eastern Europe.
+Her first book, Talk of the Nation: Language and Conflict in Romania and Slovakia (Cornell University Press, 2007) focused on the ways in which democratization and European expansion shaped majority-minority contestations over language use in the context of post-communist state restructuring and nation-building.
+Her articles have appeared in major peer-reviewed journals, including Perspectives on Politics, Foreign Policy, Nations and Nationalism, Publius, Europe-Asia Studies, East European Politics and Societies, Problems of Post-Communism, and others.